gtdang/saugatucket-fish-passage/README.md

 This repository contains a `.tool-versions` file and a `requirements.txt` file to manage the Python environment using `pyenv` and `pip`.
 Follow these steps to create a Python environment on Windows:

 1. Ensure you have `pyenv-win` installed on your system.
-If not, you can download and install it from the [pyenv-win GitHub releases page](https://github.com/pyenv-win/pyenv-win/releases).
+If not, follow installation instructions [pyenv-win GitHub](https://github.com/pyenv-win/pyenv-win?tab=readme-ov-file#installation).

 2. Once `pyenv-win` is installed, navigate to the cloned repository directory in Command Prompt or PowerShell.